mowillia/LargeNKP/README.md

 The Knapsack Problem is a classic problem from combinatorial optimization.
 In the "0-1" version of the problem, we are given N objects each of which has a value and a weight, and our objective is to find the collection of objects that maximizes the total value of the collection while ensuring that the weight remain under a given maximum.

 This repository provides algorithms for solving various incarnations of the  Knapsack Problem in the limit of where the total number of elements is large.
-Currently the libary supports approximate solutions to the "0-1", "bounded", and "unbounded" versions of the problem.

 There are exact algorithms for the knapsack problem [(RossettaCode Knapsack)](https://rosettacode.org/wiki/Knapsack_problem), but these take longer as the number of items increases.
 The algorithms in this repository provide approximate solutions in much less time.